peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 top of the screen.
 Checking the Coin List page it was confirmed that the coin had been deleted from the database and was no longer displayed in the list.

 Logged back in as a non-admin user and confirmed that the coin had been removed from the users collection.
 However, the coin had not been removed from the wishlist as can be seen in this [image](images/Test015_coindelete_err.png).
-The page is displaying an empty card were the deleted coin was peviously.
+The page is displaying an empty card were the deleted coin was previously.

 Modified the app.py file to find all instances of the deleted coin in the wishlists collection and delete them.
-[Change](https://github.com/peejaywk/MS3-CoinCollector/commit/918b560490d1366ea1360ade4dcc858c1202b9aa) commited and all tests repeated on deployed site.
+[Change](https://github.com/peejaywk/MS3-CoinCollector/commit/918b560490d1366ea1360ade4dcc858c1202b9aa) committed and all tests repeated on deployed site.

 #### Test Results
 * **PASS (after modification to app.py)**